-The flavor of dried bay leaves is a wonderful addition to soups, stews, and any slow-cooked dishes.
-If you are wondering how to dry bay leaves, the process is actually very simple.
+If you are wondering how to dry bay leaves at home, the process is actually very simple.
 Drying your own bay leaves at home can save you money and means you will always have a supply of this wonderful herb on hand!

 Drying bay leaves at home

-You can use fresh bay leaves in cooking, though the fresh leaves have a more subtle flavor, so generally, you should use two fresh leaves in place of a single dry bay leaf.
+You can also use a fresh bay leaf in cooking, however, the fresh leaves have a more subtle flavor, so generally, you should use two fresh bay leaves in place of a single dry bay leaf.

 When to Harvest Bay Leaves